 Pitcher's circle: This is the area in the center of the infield where pitchers stand.
 They throw their pitches from this mound.

-Pitching rubber: This is the rubber rectangle on the pitcher's mound where the pitcher stands.
+Pitching rubber: This is the rubber rectangle on the pitcher's mound where the pitcher stands during the softball game.

 Infield: This is the grassy area of the diamond and the packed dirt beyond the three bases.

-Foul lines: The foul lines are extensions of the baselines that run from home plate to first and home plate to third.
+Foul lines: The foul lines are extensions of the baselines that run from home plate to first and home plate to third base.
 If a batter hits the ball outside of these lines, it's a foul ball.

 Foul poles: These tall poles mark the intersection of the foul lines with the outfield fencing.
 They make it easy for players to tell whether or not a fly ball is fair as it soars beyond the fencing.